Italophilia: The Renaissance

-Aldus Manutius (Aldo Manuzio) (1449 – 1515) was one of the foremost intellectuals and humanists of the Renaissance, but is most renowned as an early entrepreneur and innovator in the new printing media.
+Aldus Manutius (Aldo Manuzio) (1449 – 1515) was one of the foremost intellectuals and humanists of the Renaissance but is most renowned as an early entrepreneur and innovator in the new printing media.
 In over 20 years in which his Aldine Press (established 1494) was in operation, he published many classic works from antiquity.
 He was the first to publish pocket-size volumes, achieving this by using standardized typefaces.
 He was the innovator of the first italic type, along with other typefaces and typographical characters.

 Leonardo da Vinci, born in 1452 in Vinci, was a painter, sculptor, architect, musician, mathematician, engineer, inventor, anatomist, geologist, cartographer, botanist, and writer.
 His genius, perhaps more than that of any of his contemporaries, epitomized the creative energy of the Renaissance.
 He is widely considered to be one of the greatest painters of all time, and his Mona Lisa is regarded by many to be the most famous painting in the world.
 His anatomical drawings have never been surpassed in detail and accuracy, and are still in use today.

 Michelangelo was born in Florence in 1475 and, like Leonardo, was a true Renaissance man.
-He was a sculptor, painter, architect, poet, and engineer who exerted an unparalleled influence on the development of Western art.
-He was considered the greatest living artist in his lifetime and, since then, one of the greatest artists of all time.
+He was a sculptor, painter, architect, poet, and engineer who exerted an unparalleled influence on the development of Western art He was considered the greatest living artist of his lifetime and, since then, one of the greatest artists of all time.
 His two best-known sculptures, the Pietà and David, are famous throughout the world.
 Michelangelo also created two of the most famous and influential frescoes in the history of Western art: the scenes from Genesis covering the ceiling of the Sistine Chapel, and The Last Judgment on the altar wall of the chapel.

 Renaissance architecture of the 15th and 16th centuries was a revival of elements of ancient Greek and Roman architecture.
 It first developed in Florence, with Brunelleschi, Alberti and Palladio being among its innovators, and soon spread to other Italian cities, and later to France, Germany, England, Russia and other parts of Europe.
 The Renaissance style placed emphasis on symmetry, proportion, geometry and the regularity of parts as exemplified in the architecture of classical antiquity and in particular in the architecture of ancient Rome, of which many examples remained.
 It was succeeded by Baroque architecture.